New Energy

 Ann Pickard, Chair of the Sustainability Committee

-What do we mean by new energy products and lower-carbon services?
+What do we mean by new energy products and lower carbon services?

 Woodside uses the term new energy to describe energy technologies, such as hydrogen or ammonia, that are emerging in scale but which are expected to grow during the energy transition due to having lower greenhouse gas emissions at the point of use than conventional fossil fuels.
+May include new energy products that have been manufactured from fossil fuels.

-The term lower-carbon services is used by Woodside to describe technologies, such as CCUS or offsets that could be used by customers to reduce their net greenhouse gas emissions.
+The term lower carbon services is used by Woodside to describe technologies, such as CCUS or offsets that could be used by customers to reduce their net greenhouse gas emissions.

 Solar